Dave Ramsey’s Baby Steps: The Better Version

 The result is that I’ve almost entirely bitten my tongue in half.

 Of course, even my loyal readers think I’m a bit extreme at times.
-I once received a “reply” of one of my email updates instead of a “forward”, where the sender made the comment,
+I once received an unintended “reply” to one of my email updates instead of a “forward”, where the sender made the comment,

 “You might find this email (and his website) interesting.
 This is a 20-something yr. old guy who writes a lot of good articles.
 I will have to admit he does over-do the cheap-skate business sometimes…”